 We are not able to accept international students for the Fall 2020 semester.
 We anticipate expanding enrollment to international students starting the Fall 2021 semester.

 We are pleased to announce the that university will be charging a special tuition rate for the Master's in Forensics Toxicology & Analytical Genetics program.
-The Academic Year 2019-2020 rate will be $971 per credit hour.
+The Academic Year 2020-2021 rate will be $981 per credit hour.
 For more information, click here.
 This represents a significant reduction in the out-of-state tuition rate typically assessed and shows enormous support for our program by the university.

 The program provides state-of-the-art laboratory facilities that are available to students working on laboratory assignments and independent research projects.
 Instrumentation includes GC-MS, GC-MS/MS, tandem LC-MS, FTIR spectrometer, NMR, PCR, Real-Time PCR, HiSeq 2500, MiSeq, Capillary sequencers, Pyrosequencer, Luminex analyzer, and Bioanalyzers.